 View the Siblings in Focus brochure.

-When a child or young person is unable to live at home with their birth family, they may be referred to Junction Australia by the Department for Child Protection for short or long term residential care.
+When a child or young person is unable to live at home with their birth family, they might be referred to Junction by the Department of Child Protection for short or long term residential care.